How do you buy flood insurance?

 How can I get a flood insurance policy?

-According to FloodSmart.gov, NFIP policies can be purchased through many insurance agents across the country.
-The same agent who helps you with your homeowners, auto or renters policy may be able to help you get flood insurance if your community participates in the NFIP.
-So, talk to your local Allstate agent about how you can help protect your home and belongings with flood insurance.
+According to FloodSmart.gov, NFIP policies can be purchased through many insurance providers across the country.
+Your insurance provider who helps you with your homeowners, auto or renters policy may be able to help you get flood insurance if your community participates in the NFIP.
+So, talk to your insurance provider about how you can help protect your home and belongings with flood insurance.

 Who can buy flood insurance?